Early Instrumentation - 1920's

 Simple Radium Detector 1934

-Dr. Locher developed a GM counter for locating radium and for measuring x-ray intensities.
+Dr. Locher of the Bartol Research Foundation developed a GM counter for locating radium and for measuring x-ray intensities.
 The unit consisted of a portable control unit with the GM tube at the end of a 3 foot cable.
 The operator listening to the clicks using headphones.
 The unit's amplifier and recording equipment was made by Herbach and Rademan.
 The unit provides 900 volts from a 90 volt dry battery and a ten-to-one DC "voltage multiplier".
 This new approach allowed for much lighter weight of the control unit.

-Locher GM Counter 1936
+Locher Demonstrated Herbach and Rademan GM Counter 1936

 A sensitive portable detector was developed by J. E. Morgan in 1936.
 Although the unit was portable, it was connected to AC power via an extension cord.
 It had lead shielding on three sides to give it a directional feature for isolating radium needles.
 It was designed specifically for recovering lost radium needles in the hospital setting.
 Other uses were found including measuring radioactive chemicals such as thorium dioxide and hydroxide within the body of patients undergoing diagnostic treatment.
 By placing the instrument next to the patient, it is possible to determine which organs are accumulating the radioactive chemical and the rate of excretion.